amidaware/trmm-docs/docs/unsupported_scripts.md

     service nginx reload > /dev/null 2>&1
     ```

-    This can be a hourly, daily or monthly job or you can have it run at a specific time.
+    This can be a hourly, daily, or monthly job or you can have it run at a specific time.

 5. Give the right permission to this script `chmod +x /etc/cron.hourly/domain-resolver`

-6. When run it will give something like this
+6. When run it will give something like this:

     Edit `/etc/nginx//allowed-ips-from-domains.conf`